survivejs/react-book/manuscript/08_building_kanban.md

 T> If you want output that doesn't have React keys, use `React.renderToStaticMarkup` instead.
 This is useful especially if you are writing static site generators.

-In addition, we need to tweak the entry point of our application to take these changes in count.
+In addition, we need to tweak the entry point of our application to take these changes into account.
 When in production it should use the existing markup instead of injecting its own.

 **app/main.jsx**